benizar/pg_dw/README.md

-# pg_chichinabo
+# pg_dw
-A PostgreSQL extension for creating a chichinabo database.
+A PostgreSQL extension for creating a minimalistic datawarehouse.

 ## Docker Compose
 docker-compose build